wowczarek/barser/README.md

 - Support for C-style multiline comments
 - Support for basic escape characters in quoted strings
 - Character classes and meanings all defined in a separate header file, `barser_defaults.h`
-- Basic operations on the resulting structure - searches, retrieving nodes, duplication, deletion, renaming
+- Basic operations on the resulting structure - searches, retrieving nodes, duplication, deletion, copying, moves, renaming
+- Dictionary walks with callbacks
+- Dictionary filtering with callbacks
 - Indexed operation (red-black tree based) or indexless

 ## Todo / progress